QianqianIvy/QianqianIvy.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

 I am an Economics Ph.D student at Emory University.
-I earned my B.A. and M.S. in economics from *Fudan University* in 2022.
+Prior to Emory, I graduated from *Fudan University* with a Bachelor's Degree and a Master's Degree in economics.
+My research interest is in international macroeconomics and labor economics.

+You can contact me via email at [qianqian.tang@emory.edu](qianqian.tang@emory.edu), [Twitter](https://twitter.com/Ivy_Tang2), [Linkedin](www.linkedin.com/in/qianqian-tang-572566174).